microsoft/gctoolkit-testdata/README.md

 ```

-If one of the test data dependencies changes versions, then the pom file in the GCToolKitproject will need to be updated.

 # Build and Test
-Because the top-level pom file treats each set of logs as a dependency, each set of log files &mdash; gctoolkit-gclogs, gctoolkit-gclogs-rolling,
-gctoolkit-shenandoah-logs, gctoolkit-zgc-logs &mdash; must be in its own package.
-About all one can do with these log files
-is release them to GitHub packages.
-For each package,
+About all one can do with these log files is release them to GitHub packages, or install a local copy.

-`mvn package deploy`
+A GitHub action has been created to deploy the assets to GitHub packages.

+If you choose to clone this repository, please note that it relies on [Git Large File Storage (LFS)](https://git-lfs.github.com/).

 # Contribute

-Please note that his project uses [Git Large File Storage (LFS)](https://git-lfs.github.com/) to store log files that exceed the
-GitHub file size limit.
-Please make sure you have this installed for your local system before working with the repository (including cloning it).

 ## Contributing